-Accounting measures of assets are amorphous making them difficult to compare across companies.
-We may get relief knowing that the specific assets composing the “perpetual inventory” dynamic equation of company growth rates can be restricted to property, plant & equipment (PPE); however, different start or acquisition dates (called vintages) and different depreciation rates make PPE also difficult to compare across otherwise comparable companies.
+Assets are heterogeneous making cross-companies comparisons difficult.
+We may get relief knowing that the specific assets composing the “perpetual inventory” dynamic equation of company growth rates can be restricted to property, plant & equipment (PPE); however, different start or acquisition dates (called vintages) and different depreciation rates make PPE also difficult to compare across companies.

 Including long-term liabilities in operating assets is also misconceived because liabilities are not subject to depreciation and their interest payments are reported after operating profits.
 Therefore, we can get more traction in theory and empirical measurements when operating assets become restricted to PPE.
 In this regard, the accounting concept of investment = CAPX is misspecified because investments must include compensation of employees, an important account that is not disclosed to the US Securities & Exchange Commission (SEC).

-Assume, arguendo, that gross investments ≡ CAPX ≡ G (i.e., excluding compensation of employees), and define PPE (net of depreciation of tangible assets, excluding amortization of acquired intangibles or intangible impairment charges) ≡ K, we posit the growth rate of gross investment:
+Arguendo, assume that gross investments ≡ CAPX ≡ G (i.e., excluding compensation of employees), and define PPE (net of accumulated depreciation of tangible assets, excluding amortization of acquired intangibles or intangible impairment charges) ≡ K. Given G and K, we posit a fixed growth rate of gross investment:

 If, despite our alarm that accounting assets are unreliable, a transfer pricing analyst insists in using assets as the base to determine comparable operating profits, we offer another look at ROA (“return on assets”).

-Defining P(t) ≡ EBIT (operating profits after depreciation; again, excluding amortization of acquired intangibles or excluding depletion) and U(t) ≡ random error, we posit:
+Defining P(t) ≡ EBIT (operating profits after depreciation; again, excluding amortization of acquired intangibles or excluding depletion) and U(t) ≡ random error, and posit:

-It’s a tall order to assume that in cross-sections of comparable companies g(t) are constant such that ROA become uniform among them.
-In fact, it’s difficult to hold that the assumed depreciation rate (δ) is the same among the selected comparables, and so it’s likely that both g(t) and the intercept differ between selected comparables and that the expected “invisible hand” of gravitation (tendency towards a single ROA among the comparables) is not achieved.
+In fact, it’s difficult to hold that the assumed depreciation rate (δ) is the same among the selected comparables, and so it’s likely that both γ and the hidden intercept may differ between the selected comparables.
+Thus, the expected “invisible hand” of gravitation (tendency towards a single ROA among the comparables) may not be achieved.

 In sum, the selection of ROA in transfer pricing is clogged with avoidable problems and, perhaps for this same reason, it’s an open grotto for game playing.
 The Hermes’ thread out of this labyrinth is to produce profit indicators based on more reliable data than accounting measures of assets.
 We prefer to calculate more reliable profit margins for controlled importers and profit markups for controlled exporters both based on the reduced-form of the price plus profit markup equation.